Cappua/cappua-be/README.md

 ## API Contract

-Our BE API uses a combination of ReSTful endpoints and GraphQL queries.
+Our BE API uses a combination of a ReSTful endpoint and GraphQL queries.
 Our single ReSTful endpoint, `POST /upload`, handles audio file uploads into our nested AWS S3 bucket, and creates related entries in our database.
 Our GraphQL queries handle all the rest of our CRUD functionality.

 ### POST /upload - ReSTful Endpoint